Planet of the Wolves

 Planet of the Wolves is the fifth studio album by Japanese rock band Guitar Wolf.
 It was released in Japan on 21 September 1997 and in the United States on 21 October 1997.
-It features covers of The Rolling Stones' "(I Can't Get No) Satisfaction", Link Wray's "Rumble", Milan the Leather Boy's "Motor Cycle Leather Boy", and Teengenerate's "Let's Get Hurt."
+It features covers of the Rolling Stones' "(I Can't Get No) Satisfaction", Link Wray's "Rumble", the Oblivians' "Motor Cycle Leather Boy", and Teengenerate's "Let's Get Hurt", along with yet another re-recording of "All Through the Night Buttobase!!", other versions of which had appeared on the band's earlier albums Kung Fu Ramone and Run Wolf Run.

 Track listing

 All tracks by Guitar Wolf, except where indicated.